 Venice has a long history of printing, and book production.
-This morning we visit the shop of Paolo Olbi, Master Bookbinder, to learn something of the way in which a book is put together.
+Next, we visit the shop of Paolo Olbi, Master Bookbinder, to learn something of the way in which a book is put together.

 Lunch today will be at the Pensione La Calcina, made famous by John Ruskin who stayed there in 1877.
 His books about Venice were hugely influential and were read by almost every tourist visiting the city.
 He lived in Room 2 of La Calcina while writing The Stones of Venice.
-After lunch, we will take a walk to admire the outside of the Palazzo Mocenigo where Byron once lived.
-He famously swam the entire length of the Grand Canal in three and three quarter hours.
-He even managed the swim once with a flaming torch held in one hand as he swam!
+The afternoon is at leisure to enjoy Venice.
 (Overnight Venice) BL